oliverkwebb/oliverkwebb.github.io/content/articles/makessg.md

 abc 123
 ```

-This allows for macros and the quick running of commands without manually typing
+This allows for macros and quickly running commands without manually typing
 in the build commands.
-But this is not where the true magic of make is.
+But this is not the main reason why make is useful.

 A rule is not just a name for a macro that you type in on the command line,
 it is a pattern.
 And more importantly, it is a filename unless said otherwise.
-You can also specify prerequisites for running a rule.
-So you can say `a: b c`,
+You can specify prerequisites for running a rule.
+So in your makefile you can
-which means that rule b and c have to run before a.
-You can specify that a
+write `a: b c`, which means that rule b and c have to run before a.
+You can
-rule is not a filename by putting a line that says `.PHONY: [rule1] [rule2]`.
+define that a rule is not a filename by defining a "phony" rule,
-This means that `rule1` and `rule2` will always run when called.
+`.PHONY: [rule1] [rule2] ...`. means that `rule1` and `rule2` will
+always run when called.

 Finally, if a rule:

-1. Is an existing file
+1. Is the name of an existing file
-3. Has prerequisite rules that are all files
+2. Has prerequisite rules that are all files
-4. All prerequisite files "last changed" date are older than the main file's
+3. All prerequisite files "last changed" date are older than the main file's

-The rule is considered completed, and any commands from it are not ran.
+The rule is considered completed, and no commands from it are ran.

-This makes AOT compilation with object files much faster.
+This makes ahead of time compilation with object files much faster.
 Since you can
-change one file, and it will detect that all the other "object files" are newer
+change one file, and it will detect that the other "object files" are newer
-then their respective source files *except* the one you have changed.
+then their respective source files _except_ the one you have changed.
 And it
 will automatically build only that changed file.

 But having a rule for each source file seems excessive, right?
 This is why rules